Paralegal Studies Certificate Program

 This advanced-level course regarding civil litigation in federal and state courts focuses on e-discovery which has become a substantial component of most civil suits filed in the United States.
 Students will learn how the Federal Rules of Civil Procedure and analogous state rules address the discover of electronically store information (ESI), and will examine a number of key court decisions relate to e-discovery.
 Students will also study analyses prepared by the Sedona Conference, the leading organization studying the escalating effects of e-discovery on civil litigation.
 The course will provide practical instruction about the administrative and mechanical aspects of obtaining and providing e-discovery in litigation, as well as common issues related to using ESI as evidence at trial.

 Students may be placed in a paralegal position with a private law firm, government agency, court office, corporation, insurance company, bank, real estate company, community service agency, health care facility or other appropriate office.
-The term of the internship is 16 hours per week for 10 weeks.
+The term of the internship is 10 hours per week for 11 weeks.
 Internships are offered during daytime hours.
-There will be an additional classroom component and projects and assignments due.
+Students must create a project portfolio and submit to the Program Director.
 The student will learn the practical daily operation of the assigned office.
 Supervised by a licensed, practicing attorney and usually by a practicing paralegal, the student will be both an observer and a participant in the operation of the assigned office.
-Normally the student receives no salary or compensation for his/her service.
+Internship hosts are not required to compensate interns.
 An internship at a student’s place of employment will be allowed only under restricted circumstances.
-(Prerequisites: 501, 505, 550, 551)
+(Prerequisites: 501, 505, 550, 551, 542)